17 Recommendations to Package Your App for Enterprise Use

 You can find the command lines supported by Advanced Installer here:

-3. Create an upgrade package to update to the new version
+upgrade package to update to the new version

 It is best to create an upgrade package to update a version as it provides more options for changes than patches.